Phoenix Code Violations 2026

 Where can I see currently open Phoenix violations?

 Search by address on the Phoenix permits page.
-Most recent permit in our system: 2026-04-25.
+Most recent permit in our system: recently.

 Get the Full Phoenix Database